dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/redshift-qs.md

 sidebar_label: "Redshift quickstart"
 ---

-For the Redshift project in the quickstart guide, you'll learn how to use dbt Cloud with Redshift.

-This quickstart will show you how to:
+In this quickstart guide, you'll learn how to use dbt Cloud with Redshift.
+It will show you how to:

 - Set up a Redshift cluster.
 - Load sample data into your Redshift account.